Arnab-31/AngelCamp/README.md

 User login with username and password

-Admin sign-up with admin code
+Admin sign-up

 ## Authorization:

 One cannot edit or delete posts and comments created by other users

-Admin can manage all posts and comments

-## Manage campground posts
+## Manage campground posts and comments

-Create, edit and delete posts and comments
+Create campground and post comments

+Edit or delete campground by it's owner

+Edit or delete comments by it's writer

 Flash messages responding to users' interaction with the app

 Responsive web design

 # Built with